-As with total executive compensation, the Compensation Committee believes that executive base salaries should generally target the median of the peer group.
+As with total executive compensation, the Compensation Committee believes that executive base salaries should generally target the median base salary of the Company's peer group.
 Each named executive officer's base salary is also determined by reviewing the other components of the executive officer's compensation to ensure that the total compensation is in line with the Compensation Committee's overall compensation philosophy.
+The Compensation Committee makes a recommendation on the Chief Executive Officer's compensation to the full Board of Directors, which then has the authority to approve it.